CBIIT/ccdi-federation-api/docs/blog/11-26-2025-the-federation-api-iusccc-pst.md

 To access participating nodes API, please click [here][spec-nodes].

-Stay tuned for future updates as we continue to expand the CCDI Data Federation with new resources and tools supporting pediatric cancerresearch community.
+Stay tuned for future updates as we continue to expand the CCDI Data Federation with new resources and tools supporting pediatric cancer research community.

 For more information, visit the  [CCDI Data Federation Resource page][ResourceAPI-main].